elumipi/BaseBuild/README.md

 This version of the ElumiPi build supports:
 - Secured WiFi access point
 - Local DHCP, DNS
 - Android application store
 - Web pages for management of the sytem and content management
 - WiKiPedia alike functions
 - Mail and calender functionality
+- Dynamic content addition through USB storage

 ## Installation
 1. Install a base RaspBian image on a SD card and insert it into the RaspberryPi.